wildone/sm-utility-connect/README.md

-# connect api
+# Utility connect

-Connects to Simpla's API
+Utility element to connect Simpla elements to a RESTful API

 --